Debt Sustainability and Debt Management

 - Debt Management Performance Assessment (DeMPA), which evaluates strengths and weaknesses in public debt management in a “snapshot” of existing policies, practices, and capacity.

-- The Medium-Term Debt Management Strategy (MTDS), which provides a framework for formulating and implementing a debt management strategy over approximately three to five years.
+- Medium-Term Debt Management Strategy (MTDS), which provides a framework for formulating and implementing a debt management strategy over approximately three to five years.
 It helps determine the appropriate composition of the debt portfolio, taking into account macroeconomic indicators and the market environment.

 - The Debt Management Reform Plan, which lays out a detailed, country-owned, capacity-building plan for policy and institutional reform, based on a comprehensive analysis of public debt management operations.
 The goal of the plan is to alleviate the weaknesses identified by assessments of debt management performance.

 A team of debt management experts provides training in these tools, as well as on-site technical assistance and other support to debt managers in developing countries.
-The DMF, which recently formalized a partnership between the WBG and IMF, supports this work in the poorest countries.
+The DMF, which formalized a partnership between the WBG and IMF, supports this work in the poorest countries.
 The work adjusts to meet countries’ needs, including developing programs to help countries develop domestic debt markets while maintaining sustainable debt levels, and formulating overall risk management plans for debt portfolios.